ChrisLMerrill/FancyFxTree/README.md

 learning the intracacies of the TreeView APIs, simply extend a few base classes and override the behaviors you need.

-Notably, it provides separation (through a facade implementation that you provide) between the TreeView expectations of the model classes and the implementation of your data tree - so you don't have to design your data model around the expectations of the TreeView authors.
-Included is the ability to change how a tree item is rendered based on dynamic changes in your application that are not indicated in your tree data model.
+Notably, it provides separation between the TreeView expectations of the model classes and the implementation of your data tree - so you don't have to design your data model around the expectations of the TreeView authors (through a facade interface that you must implement).
+Included is the ability to change how a tree item is rendered based on dynamic changes in your application that are not necessarily a reflection of the nodes in your tree.
 The JavaFX TreeView assumes that this could only happen if the model object changes identity.
 This is designed to allow updates to the appearance of a cell based on external changes (possibly asynchronous).

 Enable these capabilities by implementing the FancyTreeOperationHandler: